rq-Chen/Singh2020PreProc/README.md

 - Averaging within each parcel accroding to all levels of Schaefer atlas (Schaefer et al., 2018):
 - The first frame was discarded.
 - Extra preprocessing by MINDy functions (not included in this repo).

+Also note that although the scripts can be used to preprocessed both "minimally preprocessed" and FIX-ICA versions of data, the DVARS is always calculated using the "minimally preprocessed" (no FIX-ICA) data.
+This is more conservative because more high-motion frames will be identified and interpolated when using this more noisy version of data.

 The entry point is `Singh2020PreProc/MyStartServerDT`.
 See the comments in that file for details.
 You need to add that folder to MATLAB path.